Genetic Testing and Screening

 Testing can be done on a single gene, selected genes, or all of your genes (your genome).
 The test can look for a single change in a gene or check the entire gene or chromosome for changes.

 Genetic screening tests include prenatal screening and carrier screening.
-Prenatal screening checks a fetus for possible genetic problems.
+Prenatal screening checks your fetus for an increased risk for genetic conditions.
 Carrier screening shows if an adult carries a gene change that could be passed along to their child.

 You inherit half of your genetics from each birth parent.
 Genes determine things like your blood type, hair color, and eye color.
 Genes can also affect your response to medicines.